 This can be a problem because this means that the dementia patient is at risk of losing weight.
 So, it would help if you tracked their diet with great caution.
-You need to develop recipes or a food plan that they’ll adhere to.
+You need to have a diet plan with foods to beat dementia that they’ll adhere to.

 Make sure that the meals for nutritious.
 Your loved one needs their nutrients now more than ever.
 Sticking to a healthy, balanced diet is great, and it’s your job to ensure that they adhere to it.